-Equality impact Assessments
+Equality Impact Assessments

-What is an Equality Impact assessment (EIA) ?
+What is an Equality Impact Assessment (EIA) ?

-The purpose of the EA is to examine the extent to which a policy, strategy including strategic decisions, service or function may impact, either negatively or positively, on any groups of the community and, where appropriate, recommend alternative measures to ensure equal access to services and opportunities.
+• Examine the extent to which a policy, strategy including strategic decisions, service or function may impact any groups of the community.

 The Equality Act 2010 provides a framework to ensure that unlawful discrimination is eliminated, and equality of opportunity for protected characteristics, including: age, reassignment, marriage and civil partnership, pregnancy and maternity, religion and belief, sex/gender and sexual orientation.